- Sharing a Single RAM Between CPU and GPU

 CPU read latency from address driven to data readable (at the RAM’s read data port) is half a period of 50 MHz clock (10 ns).

-This gives 10ns of setup and 10ns of hold margin, so the regfile captures the correct RAM data cleanly with no modifications to the CPU.
+This clock setup gives 10ns of setup (from t+10 to t+20) and 10ns of hold (from t+20 to t+30) margin during data LD, so the regfile captures the correct RAM data cleanly with no modifications to the CPU.

 GPU Slot Timing